Where in the Bible Is 'Ask and You Shall Receive'?

 Key takeaways

-• The phrase 'ask and you shall receive' appears most directly in Matthew 7:7 and Luke 11:9 (KJV), both recording Jesus's Sermon teachings on prayer.
+• The phrase 'ask and you shall receive' comes from Matthew 7:7 (KJV), part of Jesus's Sermon on the Mount, with a parallel in Luke 11:9.

 FAQs

-What is the exact Bible verse for 'ask and you shall receive'?
+What is the exact verse for 'ask and you shall receive' in the Bible?

-The most quoted verse is Matthew 7:7 (KJV): 'Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you' Matthew 7:7.
-A near-identical parallel appears in Luke 11:9 Luke 11:9.
-Matthew 21:22 adds the condition of belief Matthew 21:22, and Mark 11:24 reinforces the faith requirement Mark 11:24.
+The most cited verse is Matthew 7:7 (KJV): "Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you."
+Matthew 7:7 A parallel passage appears in Luke 11:9 Luke 11:9, and Matthew 21:22 adds the condition of believing Matthew 21:22.

 0 Community answers